ZackBrandon/zackbrandon.com/README.md

 6).
 Go to the 'github' section inside of hostinger.
 Click 'deply' (this might take a minute to complete)

 7).
 Ensure that the changes you made are now live on zackbrandon.com

+TODO LIST:

+- Update skills section with React and node.js
+- Migrate to a tile-based portfolio layout
+- Write my first blogpost and uncomment the blog section